NAD+ Injections vs. NMN Supplements: A Head-to-Head Comparison

 |---|---|---|

-NMN works through a biosynthetic pathway that takes time to upregulate.
-NAD+ injections deliver the end product directly, which typically produces faster subjective and measurable changes.
+NMN works through a biosynthetic pathway that takes time to influence tissue pools.
+NAD+ injections deliver the end product directly, which may produce faster pharmacologic exposure, though head-to-head outcome data remains limited.

 Dosing and Convenience

-NMN has a clear convenience advantage: it's a capsule you take with breakfast.
-No prescription needed, no injection technique to learn, no medical oversight required.
-For people who are needle-averse or travel frequently, this matters.
+NMN has a clear convenience advantage.
+It is a capsule or powder you can take daily.
+No prescription is needed, no injection technique to learn, and no medical oversight is required.

-NAD+ injections require a prescription, a brief training session on self-injection technique (subcutaneous injections are simple — most patients master them within minutes), and a weekly or twice-weekly protocol.
-The trade-off is precision: you know exactly how much NAD+ you're delivering, and you eliminate the variability of oral absorption.
+NAD+ injections require a prescription, a brief training session on self-injection technique, and a structured weekly or twice-weekly protocol.
+The tradeoff is precision.
+You know exactly what compound is being delivered, and you avoid the variability that comes with oral absorption.

 Cost

 NMN supplements range widely in price and quality.
-A reputable NMN product at clinically studied doses (300-600 mg/day) typically costs $50-$150 per month.
-However, the supplement market is largely unregulated, and independent testing has found that many NMN products contain less active ingredient than labeled, or include contaminants.
+A reputable NMN product at clinically studied doses often costs $50 to $150 per month.
+However, the supplement market is uneven, and independent testing has shown that label accuracy is not always reliable.

-RenuviaRX NAD+ injectable therapy starts at $179/month, which includes a physician consultation, a personalized treatment protocol, and pharmaceutical-grade NAD+ shipped to your door.
-The cost is higher than most NMN supplements, but you're getting a physician-supervised protocol with a verified, pharmaceutical-grade product — not a supplement from an unregulated supply chain.
+RenuviaRX NAD+ injectable therapy starts at $179/month, which includes physician review, a personalized treatment protocol, and pharmaceutical-grade NAD+ shipped to your door.
+The cost is higher than many supplement options, but it also includes medical oversight and a regulated pharmacy supply chain.

 Quality Control and Regulation

-This is a factor that deserves more attention than it typically receives.
-NMN supplements are classified as dietary supplements in most jurisdictions, which means they are not subject to FDA pre-market approval.
-Manufacturers are responsible for their own quality control, and enforcement is reactive rather than proactive.
-In 2022, the FDA even raised questions about NMN's regulatory classification, creating uncertainty about its future as an over-the-counter supplement.
+This deserves more attention than it usually gets.
+NMN supplements are generally sold as dietary supplements, which means they are not subject to FDA pre-market approval.
+Manufacturers are largely responsible for their own quality control.

 Evidence Base